With caravans and outdoor rallies that some see as intimidation, Trump supporters step up public promotion

 As police unions endorse Trump, some worry officers displaying bias could be intimidating at the polls

-In addition to repeatedly assailing the election’s integrity, Trump has sparked more unease about intimidation with his own remarks, including his call for law enforcement officials to patrol voting sites, which raised the specter of tactics long used to frighten minorities.
+In addition to repeatedly assailing the election’s integrity, Trump has sparked more unease about intimidation with his remarks, including his call for law enforcement officials to patrol voting sites, which raised the specter of tactics long used to frighten minorities.

 During the first presidential debate, Trump said he was “urging my supporters to go into the polls and watch very carefully.”
 His campaign has defended volunteer poll watchers, who it said would be properly trained, and described observers as not “about intimidation but about transparency in the election process.”